Smartsheet vs Trello

 2016.
 Trello makes its Power-Ups available to free users

-Project management service Trello made its Power-Ups (third-party integrations) available to all of its users, including those who are on the service’s free tier.
-Until now, only paying users were able to use this feature, which includes integrations with products like SurveyMonkey, join.me, Github and Slack, among many others.
-Free users were restricted to using three very basic Power-Ups: Calendar for seeing Trello’s calendar view, Card Aging for slowly fading out cards as they age, and Voting for (you guessed it) adding a voting option to cards.
-Besides, Trello is launching integrations with Intercom, Github Enterprise and Screenful.
-Trello itself is also launching two new Power-Ups itself: custom fields for users who want to be able to create new data fields and visual cues for their cards, as well as a Card Repeater that allows you to set intervals for repeating tasks.
-With Card Repeater, you can set up Trello to automatically create copies of certain cards for recurring tasks like expense report due dates.
-This feature is currently only available as a public beta, though, and admins will have to request access to it.
+The project management service Trello has expanded access to its Power-Ups feature, making it available to all users, including those on the free tier.
+Previously, only paying users had access to this functionality, which includes integrations with various products such as SurveyMonkey, join.me, Github, and Slack, among others.
+Free users were limited to three basic Power-Ups: Calendar for viewing Trello's calendar, Card Aging for gradually fading out cards as they age, and Voting for adding voting options to cards.
+Additionally, Trello is introducing integrations with Intercom, Github Enterprise, and Screenful.
+Moreover, Trello is launching two new Power-Ups of its own.
+The first is custom fields, enabling users to create new data fields and visual cues for their cards.
+The second is Card Repeater, allowing users to set intervals for recurring tasks.
+For instance, with Card Repeater, users can automatically generate copies of specific cards for tasks that repeat periodically, such as expense report due dates.
+Currently, this feature is in public beta, and admins need to request access to it.

 2016.
 Trello launched platform for developers

-Project management tool Trello is opening its Power-Ups Platform to developers who want to integrate their services with Trello.
-Launch partners for Trello’s new developer platform include the likes of SurveyMonkey, Zendesk, join.me and Giphy.
-In total, Trello currently features about 22 add-ons in its directory.
-For Trello users, having access to these third-party tools directly inside the service means they won’t have to switch context quite as often to perform some routine tasks and will be able to automate more of their workflow inside of Trello.
-It’s worth noting that Trello has long had an API that gave developers access to some of Trello’s features from inside their own apps.
-With the new platform, though, developers can directly integrate certain features into the Trello user interface.
+Project management tool Trello has opened its Power-Ups Platform to developers, providing them with the opportunity to seamlessly integrate their services with Trello.
+Notable partners in Trello's new developer platform include SurveyMonkey, Zendesk, join.me, and Giphy.
+Currently, Trello's directory offers around 22 add-ons.
+By accessing these third-party tools within the Trello service itself, users can avoid frequent context switching to perform routine tasks and automate more aspects of their workflow directly within Trello.
+It is important to highlight that Trello has long provided an API that enables developers to utilize certain Trello features within their own applications.
+However, with the introduction of this new platform, developers can directly integrate specific features into the Trello user interface.